giellalt/giellalt.github.io/proof/index.md

 ## Overview of available spellers

-- [Speller overview](spelling/SpellerOverview.html) — Overview of all spellcheckers grouped by maturity, geography and language family
+- [Speller overview](spelling/SpellerOverview.html) — Overview of all spellcheckers grouped by maturity

 ## Publikations and links to speller applications
 - [Publications on GiellaLT proofing